AbdElAziz333/Saturn/README.md

 ### License

-Canary is licensed under GNU LGPLv3, a free and open-source license.
+Saturn is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](LICENSE.txt).

 ### Issues and Feature Requests